 Where is Bahia de los Angeles?

-Known by English-speaking tourists as Bahia, BOLA, Bay of LA, Los Angeles Bay, and LA Bay, Bahia de los Angeles is a bay on the western coast of the Sea of Cortez (also known as the Gulf of California) in the state of Baja California in Mexico.
+Known by English-speaking tourists as Bahia, BOLA, Bay of LA, Los Angeles Bay, and LA Bay, Bahia de los Angeles is a bay on the western coast of the Sea of Cortez (also known as the Gulf of California) of Mexico’s Baja Peninsula.

 Along the shore lies a small semi off-grid town which goes by the same name of Bahía de los Ángeles (Bay of the Angels).
 It’s a home to some restaurants, a handful of hotels, small grocery stores, a museum, and boat tour operators.